-Excise sample from plant, mount in/on stub or vice.

-The EDX/XRF spectrum of the vice must not interfere with that of the sample!
+Excise sample from plant, mount in/on sample holder (e.g. stub or vice).
+The EDX/XRF spectrum of the holder must not interfere with that of the sample!

-Shock-freeze the sample, e.g. in melting nitrogen slush (NOT regular liquid nitrogen!), transfer to cooled (-170°C) preparation chamber
+Shock-freeze the sample, e.g. in melting nitrogen slush (NOT regular liquid nitrogen!) or supercooled isopentane, transfer to cooled (-170°C) preparation chamber